kyarygin/Yarygin_2016/README.md

 You can see all available metagenome groups executing `python get_genes_abund.py -h`.
 By default all metagenome groups stated in article are available.

 # Other
-* `fasta` folder contains all genes used in study if fasta-format
+* `fasta` folder contains all genes used in study in fasta-format
-* `gene_groups_abund` folder contains gene abundace tables for all gene groups in all samples used in study
+* `gene_groups_abund` folder contains gene abundance tables for all gene groups in all samples used in study
 * Run `python get_genes_abund.py -h` and `python add_new_metagenomes.py -h` to get usage help